slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 ```

 The newly introduced `meta` field will be decoded using the `meta_features` array specified for
 this SST.
 Which values meta features are included depend on the data that is being written.
 If
 any row in the SST has a `ttl`, the `TimeToLive` feature will be enabled.

 As part of this proposal, we will no longer represent tombstones as `INT_MAX` value_len and instead
-have an indicator `byte` in the meta array which specifies the `RowType`.
-A `RowType` of `0`
+have an indicator `byte` in the meta array which specifies the `RowFlags`. `RowFlags` is a bitmask
+of descriptors on the row.
+The first bit in `RowFlags` is set to `1` if the row is a tombstone.
-indicates a normal row and a value of `1` is a tombstone.
-Later we can add other types of metadata
+Other bits are reserved for future flags.
+Later we can add other types of metadata rows as
-rows as necessary (since flatbuffers does not support single-bit values, a byte is the smallest
+necessary (since flatbuffers does not support single-bit values, a byte is the smallest amount of
-amount of data we can store here):
+data we can store here):

 ```
                 |-- meta --|